jakswa/ringobot/README.md

 plugin.slachCommand(params, rtm, webClient); // if ringobot receives a slash command your plugin cares about
                                              // (these are configured on slack's website, for your organization)
 ```

-The first plugin to return anything *wins* the message, at the moment.

 ## Parameters